-Sales by us or our shareholders of a substantial number of our ADSs in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-These sales, or the perception that these sales could occur, also might make it more difficult for us to sell securities in the future at a time or at a price that we deem appropriate or pay for acquisitions using our equity securities.
+Sales by us or our shareholders of a substantial number of our ADSs in the public market, or the perception that these sales could occur, also might make it more difficult for us to sell securities in the future at a time or at a price that we deem appropriate or pay for acquisitions using our equity securities.
 As of May 31, 2010, we had 44,039,723 ordinary shares outstanding, including 21,408,081 shares represented by 21,408,081 ADSs.
 In addition, as of May 31, 2010, there were options and restricted stock units, or RSUs, outstanding under our 2002 Stock Incentive Plan and our Amended and Restated 2006 Incentive Award Plan to purchase a total of 2,690,279 ordinary shares or ADSs.
 All ADSs are freely transferable, except that ADSs owned by our affiliates, including Warburg Pincus, may only be sold in the US if they are registered or qualify for an exemption from registration, including pursuant to Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
-The remaining ordinary shares outstanding may be sold in the United States if they are registered or qualify for an exemption from registration, including pursuant to Rule 144 under the Securities Act of 1944 under the Securities Act.
+The remaining ordinary shares outstanding may be sold in the United States if they are registered or qualify for an exemption, including pursuant to Rule 144 under the Securities Act.